Documentation

 Troxy looks for Claude Desktop, Cursor, and Windsurf config files.
 If none are found, it prints the JSON snippet — paste it into your client's MCP config manually (see Connecting via MCP).

-CLI shows "authentication required"
+CLI shows "authentication required" or "login required"

-npx troxy login
+troxy login

 Service fails to start (wrong binary path)

-npx troxy init --key txy-your-key-here
+troxy init --key txy-your-key-here

 npm permission error during install